viperleed/viperleed/doc/content/calc/files/input/vibrocc.rst

    different values for these atoms.
 These values will be written to the VIBROCC_OUT file to intialize a potential continuation job with the exact results from the previous search, instead of an average.
--  If there are multiple elements sharing a site via :ref:`ELSPLIT`, the positions of the different chemical species may be different depending on the element.
+-  If there are multiple elements sharing a site via :ref:`element_mix`, the positions of the different chemical species may be different depending on the element.
 This cannot be mapped in the POSCAR file or the reference calculation of :term:`TensErLEED`, but can be mapped to the calculation